 11. Colony Breeding Guppies

-Best colony breeding plants include:
+Best plants for colony breeding tanks:

 11a.
 Advantages of Colony Breeding

-→ Less selective breeding control
+→ Less time commitment than selective breeding programs

 12. Breeding Guppies for Profit